 - Mix all ingredients in a blender until smooth; set aside.

 - Heat nonstick skillet over medium heat.
 Lightly butter skillet until bubbly.
-Pour between 1/4 cup to 1/2 cup batter into middle of skillet and immediately rotate pan until batter coats bottom of skillet.
-Cook until top seems just dry and bottom is lightly brown (about 1 to 2 minutes).
+Pour between ¼ cup to ½ cup batter into middle of skillet and immediately rotate pan until batter coats bottom of skillet.
+Cook until top seems just dry and bottom is lightly brown (about 1 minute).
 Flip with spatula and brown other side (another 30 seconds to 1 minutes).
 Repeat with remaining batter, buttering skillet each time.